LionelDraghi/bbt/docs/references.md

 ####  Fenced Code blocks

-Only ``` code fence mark is recognized by bbt, meaning that ~~~ can be used within the documentation without interfering with bbt.
+Both ``` and ~~~ code fence mark are recognized by bbt, but only in steps, and only the first block.
+Meaning that code blocks can be used within the documentation without interfering with bbt.

+And, as per Markdown rules, the closing mark should the same as the opening one.
+So that code blocks may include code block marks of the other type.
+For example, you can have :
+> - Given the file `foo.md`
+> ```md
+>
+> This md file contains a code fenced block :
+> ~~~
+> here it is
+> ~~~
+>
+> ```